taskadapter/trello-java-wrapper/README.md

 }
 ```

-The wrapper can make use of one of the following HTTP clients: `Spring Web` (default), `Apache Http Components HttpClient`, `Ning async-http-client`.
+The wrapper can make use of one of the following HTTP clients: `Spring Web`,
+`Apache Http Components HttpClient`, `Ning async-http-client`.
 Choose one if you dont' already use one of those.
-If you use or choose anything but Spring Web, you'll need to instantiate the corresponding `TrelloHttpClient` implementation and pass it to the `TrelloImpl` constructor (see Init section below).
-The corresponding Maven coordinates are:
+You will need to instantiate the corresponding `TrelloHttpClient` implementation and pass it to the `TrelloImpl`
+constructor (see Init section below).
+The corresponding Maven dependencies for supported Http libs are:

 ```
 dependencies {